The app now reads as the same caliber product it always was. The pipeline, the

 that looks like it belongs in 2026.

-product feel deliberate and trustworthy rather than patched
+made the product feel deliberate and trustworthy rather than patched together.

 Zero pipeline regressions